piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 UPDATE zones SET zone_name='Gunma' WHERE zone_name='Gumma';
 Added comments in Japanese shipping modules class for Yamato, Sagawa and Yupack.
 There are in a structured way more like example to make customization easier.

+V1.2.4 - 25 May 2023
+All Japanese modules for shipping , payment and order total will install in admin current language, Japanese or English.
+With this automatized, file edit to choose language should not be necessary anymore.
+Pull down menus for Japanese zone will show prefectures (states) when in Japanese in standard administrative order, which is North to South (Hokkaido to Okinawa).